algolia/instantsearch-ios/Sources/README.md

 # InstantSearch iOS

-InstantSearch iOS is a library of widgets and helpers for building native, component-driven UIs with Algolia.
+**InstantSearch iOS** is a declarative UI library providing widgets and helpers for building native, component-driven UIs with Algolia.
-It is built on top of Algolia's Swift API Client to provide you a high-level solution to quickly build various search interfaces
+It is built on top of Algolia's [iOS API Client](https://github.com/algolia/algoliasearch-client-swift) and [iOS InstantSearch Core Client](https://github.com/algolia/instantsearch-core-swift) to provide you a high-level solution to quickly build various search interfaces.

 ## Widgets